longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 - Command Flags:
     - Defines flag for the command, allowing users to provide additional options and assign it to the `replicaGetter` instance.

-#### Remote (longhorn-toolbox)
+#### Remote (longhornctl)

-The `longhorn-toolbox` command is responsible for managing the required resources within the Kubernetes cluster for in-cluster operations, such as ConfigMap, DaemonSet, etc.
+The `longhornctl` command is responsible for managing the required resources within the Kubernetes cluster for in-cluster operations, such as ConfigMap, DaemonSet, etc.
 - Resource Management: This command handles the creation and deletion of the resources like ConfigMap and DaemonSet within the Kubernetes cluster.
 For instance, the DaemonSet that is responsible for running operations related to the command actions.
-- Monitoring: The `longhorn-toolbox` command monitors the status of the DaemonSet containers.
+- Monitoring: The `longhornctl` command monitors the status of the DaemonSet containers.
 This proactive monitoring block ensures that actions are completed and allows for error handling.
 - Error Handling and Log Retrieval: In case of an action failure, the command retrieves the logs of the specific container involved.
 These logs shall provide users with clear understandings of the failure.
 - Results Output: For actions that yields a collection of information, the command formats the presents the result in a user-friendly YAML formal.
 These ensures that users can easily interpret the output.

-#### Local (toolbox)
+#### Local (longhornctl-local)

-The `toolbox` command is designed to run within a DaemonSet pod inside the Kubernetes cluster, focusing on managing interactions within the cluster environment, including both in-cluster and host operations.
+The `longhornctl-local` command is designed to run within a DaemonSet pod inside the Kubernetes cluster, focusing on managing interactions within the cluster environment, including both in-cluster and host operations.
-- Host interactions: When executed within the Daemonset pod, the `tool-box` command can interact with the host system.
+- Host interactions: When executed within the Daemonset pod, the `longhornctl-local` command can interact with the host system.
 This could involve tasks such as:
     - Managing storage devices.
     - Interacting with the host filesystem.
     - Executing system-level commands.